evilsocket/sg1/README.md

     GOOS=windows GOARCH=386 make

-After compilation, you will find the `sg1` binary inside the `build` folder.
+After compilation, you will find the `sg1` binary inside the `build` folder, you can start with taking a look at the help menu:

+    ./build/sg1 -h

 ## Contribute